miguelgimenezgimenez/django-elastic/README.md

 **RUNNING IN DEVELOPMENT MODE**

+You will have to populate the database through the UI by clicking on the upload buttons (for the app to work correctly you will have to upload both types of records)

 **API**

 To run the api you will have to have docker installed and run from the  :